Last Updated: May 14, 2014

 With all the personal information--from emails to phone numbers, addresses to bank account information--stored on our iPhones, it's important to take iPhone privacy seriously.
 That's why you should always make sure to set up Find My iPhone and know what to do if your iPhone gets lost or stolen.
-But, thanks to new features introduced in iOS 6, there are other ways to control the privacy of your data.
+But, thanks to new features introduced in iOS 6 and expanded in iOS 7, there are other ways to control the privacy of your data.

 In 2012, there were a number of instances in which it was revealed that high-profile apps, including LinkedIn and Path, were uploading information from users' address books to their servers without letting users know they were doing it.
 This was met with outrage and, eventually, new features in the iOS to prevent this from happening.
 Starting in iOS 6, Apple allows users to control what apps have access to what kind of data on their iPhone (and iPod touch and iPad).

 To keep current with the privacy settings on your iPhone, it's a good idea to check the Privacy area each time you install a new app to see whether it wants access to your personal information.

 To find your privacy settings, just tap the Settings app to launch it and then scroll down to Privacy.
 Tap it.

 On the privacy screen, you'll see the elements of your iPhone that contain personal information that apps can gain access to.

 Location Services are the GPS features of your iPhone that let you find out exactly where you are, get directions, find nearby restaurants, and more.
 They enable many helpful features of your phone, but they could also potentially allow your movements to be tracked.
 Location Services are turned On by default.

 Tap Location Services and you'll see a number of options:

 - Location Services - This is the basic GPS feature of your phone.
 I recommend leaving it on since turning it off would disable many useful, core features of your iPhone.